hyperstart/hyperapp-devtools/README.md

 devtools(app)(state, actions, view, document.body)
 ```

-## Possible improvements
+## Contributing

-* set the app state when time traveling
-* edit the app state
-* trigger actions
+Once you cloned the project and `npm install` the dependencies, you can run the examples with `npm start`.

 ## License